 How to get plant breeders' rights and what protection it gives your plant varieties.

-Who can apply
+Who can apply for PBR

-What you can get rights for
+What plant varieties you can get rights for

 You can get rights for new plant varieties, including genetically modified varieties.